Study in Germany for Free

 Indian students who want to study in Germany for free at public universities must meet the following admission requirements:

-• Academic Qualifications: For bachelor’s programs, students must complete Class 12 with good marks.
-For master’s programs, a relevant bachelor’s degree with strong academic performance from a recognized university is required.
+• Academic Qualifications: For bachelor's programs, you must have completed Class 12.
+For master's programs, you need a relevant bachelor's degree with at least 60–65% marks.

-• Statement of Purpose (SOP): A written explanation of your academic background, career goals, and why you chose the course and university.
+• Statement of Purpose (SOP): A personal statement of around 800–1,200 words explaining your academic background, career goals, and reasons for choosing Germany.

-• Letters of Recommendation (LORs): Usually required for master’s programs.
-These are provided by professors or employers.
+• Letters of Recommendation (LORs): Usually two recommendation letters from professors or employers, especially for master's programs.

-• Portfolio: Needed for creative courses such as design, architecture, or fine arts.
+• Portfolio: Required for creative courses such as Design, Architecture, Fine Arts, and related fields.

 Requirements may vary slightly depending on the university and course, so students should always check the official university website before applying.